gfavre/pyradar/README.rst

 pyradar
 =======

 This is the pyradar application.
+An app meant to measure speed using a OPS241-A short range radar sensor.
+It is deployed on a raspberry pi (any version)

 Minimum Requirements